Parents groan as school owners charge spurious fees

 As gathered from the website, the school sets its 2022 school fees at $14,940.
 This comprises student’s fee per annum which stands at $13,870; compulsory maintenance and capital levies, otherwise, called family fees (billed to eldest students at $350 and $720, respectively).

-The school explained in its prospectus that the maintenance levy “is a compulsory levy to enable the college embark on long-term maintenance.’’
+The school explained in its prospectus that the maintenance levy “is a compulsory levy to enable the college embarks on long-term maintenance.’’

 It stated further: “Parents may choose to be involved in the college and give off their time in lieu of their payment by volunteering in the canteen or uniform shop.